 Table 1-1.
-Watershed Land Use in the Whitewood Creek Watershed Above the TMDL Reach Endpoint
+Watershed Land Use in the Whitewood Creek Watershed

-One point source, the permitted Lead/Deadwood wastewater treatment plant (permit number SD0020796) located in Deadwood, discharges effluent containing fecal coliform bacteria directly into the impaired segment of Whitewood Creek.
+One point source, the permitted Lead/Deadwood wastewater treatment plant located in Deadwood, discharges effluent containing E. coli bacteria directly into the impaired segment of Whitewood Creek.
 No permitted concentrated animal feeding operations currently exist within the Whitewood Creek watershed.

 One combined sewer outfall (CSO) remains in the city of Lead.
 A 10-inch weir located in the sewer keeps wastewater from flowing out of the CSO in Lead under normal conditions.
 However, during some storm and snowmelt events, the flow in the combined sewer exceeds the capacity of the sewer line and overflows the weir.
 The waste that passes over the weir from the overflow travels down a concrete channel and flows into Gold Run Creek and eventually into Whitewood Creek.
 An average overflow, resulting from approximately 1 inch of rain per hour, likely results in an overflow of 250,000 gallons.
-Potential Deadwood sources include sanitary sewer cross connections with the storm sewer, cracked or broken sanitary sewer lines draining into the storm sewer or directly to the stream, stormwater discharge from Deadwood or a combination of the above.
-An investigation should be completed upstream, within, and downstream of the impaired reach, and within Deadwood and Lead, to pinpoint the bacterial sources.
-Approximately 90 percent of the sewer lines in Deadwood have been replaced.
-The remaining 10 percent of the sewer lines that have not yet been replaced were constructed of clay tiles; however, the city of Deadwood plans to replace these remaining lines.